lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/blackjackGame/README.md

 ![alt text](image-1.png)

+R3: Every card has points associated with it.
+The criteria to calculate the face value of the card is as follows:

 Deck

 Deck has 52 cards of four suits, and one suit contains nine number cards (2–10) and four face cards (King, Queen, Jack, and Ace).
 The Deck class contains a list of cards where the top card is in the first index.

 ![alt text](image-2.png)

+R2: The deck will consist of 52 cards in four suits, where each suit contains 13 cards: Ace, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, and King.

 Shoe